dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/76-Oct-2023/dbt-deps-auto-install.md

 sidebar_position: 06
 ---

-The dbt Cloud IDE and dbt Cloud CLI now automatically installs `dbt deps` when your environment starts or when necessary.
+The dbt Cloud IDE and dbt Cloud CLI now automatically installs `dbt deps` when your environment starts or when necessary for dbt version 1.6 and higher.
 Previously, it would prompt you to run `dbt deps` during initialization.

 This improved workflow is available to all multi-tenant dbt Cloud users (Single-tenant support coming next week) and applies to dbt versions.